Blog

 2. Open book?
 For each of the roles listed above, determine whether you need trainees to be able to follow the procedure without the document at hand, or to know the procedure, and be able to find what they need.

 3. Training method.
 One-on-one or group?
 Classroom style, on-job, or remote?
-This depends on your company, nature of the procedure, and your requirements above.
+This depends on your company, the nature of the procedure, and your requirements above.

 5. Control of training copies.
 Paper copies of procedures and forms used for training should be controlled.
 Your Document Control procedure should allow for clearly marked “Training” copies to be available before the effective date.
-Make sure your training also reminds trainees where to find the official released a copy of procedures after training is completed.
+Make sure your training also reminds trainees where to find the officially released copy of procedures after training is completed.

 6. Control of training material.
 Include your slides, training scenarios, quizzes, etc. in your document control system.
 Review and revise them each time you change a procedure.